US Orléans: Current squad

-Reserve team

 Notable players

 Below are the notable former players who have represented Orléans in league and international competition since the club's foundation in 1976.
 To appear in the section below, a player must have played in at least 80 official matches for the club or have represented their respective national team during their stint at the club or after the player's departure.